tc39/proposal-for-in-order/README.md

 - [`JSON.parse`](https://tc39.es/ecma262/#sec-json.parse) via [`InternalizeJSONProperty`](https://tc39.es/ecma262/#sec-internalizejsonproperty)
 - [`JSON.stringify`](https://tc39.es/ecma262/#sec-json.stringify) via [`SerializeJSONObject`](https://tc39.es/ecma262/#sec-serializejsonobject)

+The [other-effects](other-effects/) directory contains tests demonstrating simple examples of how each of these are observable.
+All major engines already agree in all of these cases.

+Because all of the objects produced by `JSON.parse` are within the interop semantics, it will be fully specified after this proposal.
+The others can all be passed exotic arguments and so will not.

 ### `Reflect.ownKeys`-ordered APIs

 The following APIs invoke the `[[OwnPropertyKeys]]` internal method directly, whose behavior is fully specified.
 They are therefore not affected by this proposal.